dedenbangkit/dhis2flow/README.md

 # DHIS2 Data Pusher

-Push data from Akvo Flow to DHIS2, the prove of concept.
+Push data from Akvo Flow to DHIS2, the proof of concept.

 [![asciicast](https://asciinema.org/a/220495.svg)](https://asciinema.org/a/220495)